 Develop standardized protocols to validate age estimates (add to your regional SOP)

-Favour age estimation in a “blind” setting, where no prior knowledge is used when interpreting patterns in ageing structures, don’t let outside information influence your age estimates
+Favour age estimation in a “blind” setting, where no prior knowledge (except date of capture) is used when interpreting patterns in ageing structures, don’t let outside information influence your age estimates

 Establish a quality-control process to identify mistakes made during data entry (e.g. a typo)

-Document the uncertainty associated with age estimates
+Document the uncertainty associated with age estimates by means of a standardized quality assurance scale.

+Generate an age-error matrices as part of your standard procedures

 Have at least two age readers for any given stock, for redundancy

-Generate an age-error matrices as part of your standard procedures

 Training